 All these syrups store well in the refrigerator for 2-3 weeks.
 Some separation is normal – simply stir before using or gently reheat in the microwave for 10-15 seconds to restore smooth consistency.

-Pairing Your Keto Syrups with Perfect Pancakes
+Pairing Your Keto Syrups with the Best Low-Carb Pancakes for Ultimate Flavor

 These syrups complement various keto pancake styles beautifully.
 For extra indulgence, try them with our top keto sweeteners incorporated into the pancake batter itself, creating layers of complementary sweetness.